HamidKarimi-Rouzbahani/mrc-cbu-openscience-2021/_episodes/break_2.md

 originalRepository: mjaquiery/ukrn-wb-lesson-examples

 ---
+> ## Discussion `60 min`
-## This is a time for you to have lunch and prepare for the interesting Research Culture session.
+> This is a time for you to get a coffee and prepare your mind for a whole day on Open Science.
+{: .discussion}